seungwon1/pretrain_adapter/README.md

 evaluation_strategy : when to evaluate the model during training load_best_model_at_end, metric_for_best_model: load best model based on the metric specified from the checkpoints that are saved with respect to evaluation_strategy
 patience: the number of epochs which the metric get worse to be considered to execute early stopping
+adapter_reduction_factor: reduction_factor to determine the network size of adapter layers
 ```
 For more information about arguments, see
 https://github.com/Adapter-Hub/adapter-transformers/blob/master/src/transformers/training_args.py